nrwl/nx/docs/shared/recipes/convert-to-inferred.md

 # Migrate to Inferred Tasks (Project Crystal)

-In this recipe, you'll learn how to migrate an existing Nx workspace from using executors in `project.json` to using [inferred tasks](/concepts/inferred-tasks)(Project Crystal).
+In this recipe, you'll learn how to migrate an existing Nx workspace from using executors in `project.json` to using [inferred tasks](/concepts/inferred-tasks).

-There main benefits of migrating to inferred tasks are
+The main benefits of migrating to inferred tasks are

 - reducing the amount of configuration needed in `project.json`
+- inferring the correct cache settings based on the tool configuration files
 - [splitting tasks (Atomizer)](/ci/features/split-e2e-tasks) for plugins that support it

 {% youtube